-Here are 4 ways to teach your child about the Growth Mindset
+What are the 4 ways to teach your child about the Growth Mindset?

 Teach them that their brains evolve